WinVector/pyvtreat/Examples/CrossVal/LeakTradeOff/CrossFrameExample.md

 The above summary shows the R-squared (`R2`) of each variable when considered as a one-variable model for `y_example_s`, as well as the estimated significance (`significance`) of that fit.
-The R-squareds and significances are computed in a cross-validated manner, so they are good estimates of future out-of-sample performance.
+The R-squareds and significances are computed in using cross-methods, so they are good estimates of future out-of-sample performance.

 The `recommended` column marks which variables have significances below the `default_threshold`, which itself is chosen to allow at most one uninformative column through (in expectation).
 In this case, we see that all the signal variables and only one noise variable are recommended.